Somatomedin C, IGF-I, IGFI, IGF1, IGF-IA MGF.

 The Effect IGF Has On The Body

 Many unique tissue types express the IGF-1 receptor, and the effects can vary.
 It induces the survival of neurons, may catalyse skeletal muscle hypertrophy by inducing protein synthesis, and by blocking muscle atrophy.
 It works as a protector for cartilage cells, and may work to be an anabolic factor for the bones.
-When used in high concentrations, it can activate the insulin receptor, and can even complement the effects that insulin has on the body.
+When used in high concentrations, it can activate the INS receptor, and can even complement the effects that INS has on the body.

 Diseases And IGF

 Diseases and IGF are closely related, and a number of them can be affected.
-The Insulin IGF axis is thought to have an effect on aging, with an increased life span shown in fruit flies when used in studies.
+The INS IGF axis is thought to have an effect on aging, with an increased life span shown in fruit flies when used in studies.

 It is also important to note the crucial role that IGF plays in cancer and diabetes - IGF- 1 has been shown to stimulate growth in both prostate and breast cancer cells.
 The degree of risk that IGF-1 poses is up for debate, and many scientists are not in agreement.
-IGF has also shown to have the ability to decrease blood glucose levels, although not quite as effective as insulin.
+IGF has also shown to have the ability to decrease blood glucose levels, although not quite as effective as INS.

 How Was IGF Discovered?